syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## Customization using keys

-The Segmented control can be customized using the keys for below interactions.
+The Segmented control can be customized using the theme keys for below interactions.

-* Hover,
+* Hover.
-* Selection,
+* Selection.
-* Selected hover,
+* Selected hover.
 * Disable.

 <table>